rorywalsh/cabbage/readme.md

 ## Installing

 If you successfully built Cabbage using the build.py script you will find platform installers in the `Installers` folder.
-Simply double click teh Windows or MacOS installers to install locally.
+Simply double click the Windows or MacOS installers to install locally.
 If you are on Linux, cd to the `Installers/Linux` directory and run the following:

 `chmod +x installCabbage.sh`
 `./installCabbage.sh`